 - healthy snacks

 At first, they didn’t look like much.
-These are just a few of the many “diamonds in the rough” Frank & I mined with our hands!!
+These are just a few of the many “diamonds in the rough” Frank and I mined with our hands!!
 But just brushing off a bit of the clay & holding them up to the sun I could see their untapped potential.
 It was so exciting! 🙂

 I knew we had some gorgeous treasures.
-I couldn’t wait to get them home & clean them up.
+I couldn’t wait to get them home and clean them up.
 They turned out to be water clear + of supreme quality.
 I loved the experience of working really hard to birth these babies from the ground myself.